kinx-project/kint/README.md

 * to build or modify your own keyboard
 * to [work around bugs in the standard controller](https://michael.stapelberg.ch/posts/2013-03-21-kinesis_custom_controller/)
+* to resurrect a keyboard with a failing Kinesis keyboard controller
 * because you prefer to run open source software such as the [QMK firmware](https://docs.qmk.fm/), even on your keyboard

 See also: